1. Context

 Then carefully investigate the diffoscope report:

 • If you cannot rule out that the difference is harmful: let's take a step back; we might be compromised, so we are in no position to release.
-Halt the release, involve the rest of the Board, and then try to re-establish trust in all build machines and infra involved, etc. Have fun!
+Halt the release, involve the rest of foundations@tails.net, and then try to re-establish trust in all build machines and infra involved, etc. Have fun!

 • Otherwise, if the change is definitely harmless: